dnadoba/sACN/README.md

 connection.sendDMXData(data, isPreviewData: true)
 ```
 ### Other Connection Initialization Configuration
-`MulticastConnection` does support customizing the port, component identifier (CID), source name, `DispatchQueue` and `NWConneciton.Parameter`.
+`Connection` does support customizing the port, component identifier (CID), source name, `DispatchQueue` and `NWConneciton.Parameter`.
 Look into the Documentaiton for more information.
 ```swift
 public convenience init(
     universe: UInt16,